Skip to Content

 It is much easier to create a climate and proper conditions without you having to live in a tropical jungle in your four walls yourself.

-As the Anthurium Veitchii can grow large in terms of leaf size, the humidifier used in your room or an indoor grow tent is often the best option.
+As Anthurium veitchii can grow large in leaf size, the humidifier used in your room or an indoor grow tent is often the best option.

 Fertilizer

-It is often described that Anthurium plants need little fertilizer since they are epiphytes in nature and have to survive with the little nutrients they get from wind, water, and debris in tree branches.
+Anthurium plants are often said to need little fertilizer.
+They are epiphytes and must survive with the little nutrients they get from wind, water, and debris in tree branches.

-I disagree as I think frequent fertilization is key to keep your indoor plants happy and for them to grow towards their full potential in terms of size.
+I disagree as I think frequent fertilization is key to keeping your indoor plants happy and for them to grow towards their full potential in size.

 This also applies to the Anthurium Veitchii.

-So what I suggest is a water-soluble fertilizer with NPK values 9-3-6 or 12-12-12 that you are using every second watering.
+So I suggest a water-soluble fertilizer with NPK values 9-3-6 or 12-12-12 that you use every second watering.

-There isn’t much information around on how you best propagate an Anthurium Veitchii.
+There isn’t much information on how to best propagate an Anthurium Veitchii.

-So the best and easiest method is taking a stem cutting fro your Anthurium Veitchii.
+So the best and easiest method is taking a stem cutting from your Anthurium Veitchii.

 Growth

-My plant produces a new leaf about every 3 months max.
-This easily makes it the slowest growing plant in my collection apart from the cacti I own.
+My plant produces a new leaf about every three months max.
+This easily makes it the slowest-growing plant in my collection besides the cacti I own.

-However, we have to take its full potential into consideration.
+However, we have to consider its full potential.
 The Anthurium Veitchii is said to grow leaves bigger than life.

-The leaves can grow up to a size of 6.6 feet (2 meters).
-This is likely taller than you, assuming that you are not playing in the NBA.
+The leaves can grow up to 6.6 feet (2 meters).
+This is likely taller than you, assuming you are not playing in the NBA.

 Potting